tisquantum/sectors/README.md

 - TODO: operating round id / stock round id is being set to null too early. maybe when we switch to upkeep phase?

 - TODO: Split out dividend payout.
 Make sure calculations are correct.

+- Should prestige bonus be based on selling out of your inventory or hitting the expected target customers?
+If a companies product is hard to get, does that make it prestigious?